trackle-iot/liblightmodbus/man/lightmodbus.3lightmodbus.md

 First of all, you need to make sure, that master module is included to the library.
 After that, `lightmodbus/master.h` and all of its dependences header files are needed.

 First step is to declare **ModbusMasterStatus** type variable, to contain Modbus configuration data.
-Later, it needs to be passed to almost every master-side function you call.
+Later it needs to be passed to almost every master-side function you call.

 `ModbusMasterStatus mstatus;`